deanstavro/Customer-Support-Voice-Agent/README.md

 # Enterprise Memory for Voice Agents

 ## What makes it different
-Most voice agents are stateless - each call starts from scratch.
-This framework gives the agent a **persistent, connected memory graph via Neo4j.
-The memory graph includes the agent's long-term knowledge (your docs modeled as a knowledge graph), and it's reasoning memory (context graph), connected**:
+Most voice agents are stateless.
+Every conversation starts from scratch.
+This framework gives the agent a persistent memory graph backed by Neo4j.

-* Long term memory is stored as a knowledge graph.
-This allows us return high fidelity context cheaply, and leverages tools, skills and GraphRAG.
+The memory graph consists of two connected layers:
+* Long-term knowledge: Your documentation and business knowledge are modeled as a knowledge graph.
+This enables high-fidelity retrieval of business context, supports GraphRAG, and allows the agent to use structured tools and skills.
-* On every customer interaction it records what decision it made, why it made that decision, and what it told the customer, all as connected nodes in Neo4j.
+* Reasoning memory: Every customer interaction records the decision the agent made, why it made that decision, and what it ultimately told the customer.
+Those decisions become connected, queryable nodes in the graph.

-In the future, our reasoning memory will allow us to A/B test new underlying policies in achieving better CSAT/satisfaction metrics.
+Over time, the reasoning memory becomes a dataset for improving the agent.
+For example, you can compare how different policies, prompts, or workflows affect CSAT, resolution rates, or other business metrics.

-The payoff: Knowledge Graph for long term memory will yield better fidelity (compared to vectors).
-And both long-term knowledge and the agent's reasoning history live in one queryable graph that is now traceable.
-You can inspect why the agent said what it said, edit its knowledge directly, and steer it toward better decisions over time.
+The payoff: Both the agent's long-term knowledge and its reasoning history live in a single connected graph.
+Every answer is traceable - you can inspect why the agent responded the way it did, edit its knowledge directly, and continuously improve future decisions based on historical outcomes.

 ## How it works
 1. **Configure** — set your docs URL, Neo4j keys, LiveKit keys, and model keys in `.env` (OpenAI supported today).